As we grow, we'll increase the number of managers at PostHog. Here's what a manager at PostHog looks like.

 - Weekly 1-1s as a regular check in

-- Quarterly 1-1s to talk about longer term career plans
+- Quarterly 1-1s to talk about longer term career plans (make sure you put these in the calendar!)

 Talking about long-term career plans every now and again is really important but easy to let slip when things get busy.
 If you can help people achieve long term plans (whilst hitting PostHog's short term needs) - whether at PostHog or not, you'll get people's best work!